pelayoarbues/quartz/content/notes/literature-notes/Articles/The Hidden Costs of Complexity in Data Science.md

 ---
 author: [[Chris Walsh]]
-title: ''The Hidden Costs of Complexity in Data Science''
+title: "The Hidden Costs of Complexity in Data Science"
 tags:
 - articles
 - literature-note